Chicken Tamale Bake

 1 (10 oz) can enchilada sauce

-2 cups cooked shredded chicken breast
+10 oz cooked chopped or shredded boneless, skinless chicken breast

 - Preheat oven to 400 degrees.
 Lightly mist a 9 x 13 baking dish with cooking spray and set aside.